kdave/btrfs-progs/Documentation/btrfstune.rst

 **btrfstune** can be used to enable, disable, or set various filesystem parameters.
 The filesystem must be unmounted.

-The common usecase is to enable features that were not enabled at mkfs time.
+The common use case is to enable features that were not enabled at mkfs time.
 Please make sure that you have kernel support for the features.
 You can find a complete list of features and kernel version of their introduction at https://btrfs.wiki.kernel.org/index.php/Changelog#By_feature .
 Also, the